Even with a small cast, every character is almost unique enough on their own to have a respective mention of associated tropes.

 - Cool Shades: All Agents have them.
-They start off as black shades but don red ones after the Auditor upgrades them to be stronger.
+They start off as black shades but after each time the Auditor upgrades them to be stronger, they seemingly get redder.

 - Elite Mook: Extremely Downplayed.
 The Agents are of a higher rank than Grunts and while they fair marginally better than them in combat, they still get effortlessly mowed down by the protagonists.

 - Expy: The Agents are (quite obviously) based off Agents from The Matrix like Smith with their shades and suits.